Why Every Company Needs a Fraud Risk Operations Group (FROG)

 That is where a Fraud Risk Operations Group, or FROG, comes in.
 A FROG provides structure and accountability, turning reactive fraud firefighting into a coordinated defense.
 If your company does not have one yet, the best time to start is before you need it.

 A Fraud Risk Operations Group is not a replacement for security or compliance.
 Instead, it is the connective tissue between them.
-A well-functioning FROG spots fraud patterns early, integrates signals from across departments, and develops clear playbooks so the business does not lurch from one fraud incident to the next.
+Federal fraud risk management principles outline four pillars every organization needs: policies, processes, personnel, and control systems.
+A FROG brings those pillars together under one roof.
+It spots fraud patterns early, integrates signals from across departments, and develops clear playbooks so the business does not lurch from one fraud incident to the next.

-The goal is not only to reduce losses but also to protect customer trust.
-Customers do not care which internal team “owns” fraud prevention.
-They only care that their accounts are safe and that legitimate activity is never blocked unnecessarily.
+Your goal isn't just to reduce losses; it's to protect the customer experience.
+Your customers don't care which internal team owns fraud prevention.
+They care that their accounts are safe and that legitimate transactions aren't blocked.
 A FROG ensures both.

 If even a few of these sound familiar, your organization is ready for a more coordinated approach.
 A FROG does not need to be large to be effective.
 It simply needs to exist, with a clear mandate and authority to act.